What can friends and family do to help?

-This section is for friends and family members who want to support someone they know who is feeling lonely.
+This section is for friends and family who want to support someone who has low self-esteem.

 If you have a friend or family member who has low self-esteem, there are some things you can do to help: